benjaminmckinley/pi_of_horus/README.md

 - Power supply
 - 3D printed case
   - If you would like to use the same case shown here (or improve upon it) you can check out the model I 3D printed at my local Makerspace.

+## Credentials:
+- Credentials for the DropBox API must be available and stored in a "credentials.json" file in the format of the blank file included in the repository.